 PURPOSES: During World Day of Remembrance of Road traffic Victims, we Pay tribute to the Victims of Road accidents and crashes and Say Thanks to the dedicated emergency crews, police and medical professionals, who deal daily with the traumatic aftermath of road crashes.
 Every year, millions more road victims are added to the current toll of over 50 million killed and hundreds of millions injured since the first road death 125 years ago last August – a disaster that continues day in and day out in all countries of the world.
 It is an actual pandemic, affecting primarily our vulnerable and our young, which in addition to the trauma of injury and bereavement has also a devastating economic impact for countries, communities and families.
 Therefore, during the new Decade of Action for Road Safety 2021-2030 and the World Day; we we wil reaffirm our commitment to achieve the 50% road casualty reduction target.

-EVENTS: on November 19th; A webinar to observe the World Day of Remembrance for Road Traffic Victims 2023 under the theme “JUSTICE” and the slogan REMEMBER.
-SUPPORT.
-ACT will be held online.
-This year, we also launched the Global Campaign on Road Safety which will reach 1000 cities across 80 countries and our United Nations Road Safety Fund is financing action in low- and middle-income countries, where around 90 per cent of traffic casualties occur.
+EVENTS: On November 17th; A webinar to observe the World Day of Remembrance for Road Traffic Victims 2025 to share the progress of the Global Campaign on Road Safety which will reach 1000 cities across 80 countries and to find the way to increase the budget of the United Nations Road Safety Fund to finance action in low- and middle-income countries, where around 90% of traffic casualties occur.
 Urgent action remains imperative.
-Join the upcoming worldwide events!
+Explore the upcoming worldwide events!

-STATEMENTS: Read the Statement by the Head of the United Nations Road Safety Collobaration on World Day of Remembrance for Road Traffic Victims 2023 and the Message of the Secretary-General of the United Nations on World Day of Remembrance for Road Traffic Victims 2023; November 19th.
+STATEMENTS: Read the Statement by the Head of the United Nations Road Safety Collaboration on World Day of Remembrance for Road Traffic Victims 2025 , the Message of the Secretary-General of the United Nations on World Day of Remembrance for Road Traffic Victims 2025; November 17th, the Statement from Ettiene Krug, Director of the Department of Social Determinants of Health at the World Health Organization, for World Day of Remembrance for Road Traffic Victims 2025. and the Statement from the UN Secretary General’s Special Envoy, Jean Todt on UN World Day of Remembrance for Road Victims 2025.

 PODCASTS: Death on the Roads is a disaster that continues day in and day out in all countries of the world.
 It is an actual pandemic, affecting primarily our vulnerable and our young, which in addition to the trauma of injury and bereavement has also a devastating economic impact for countries, communities and families.
 Listen to the audio-podcasts!

-CAMPAIGN: Join the “REMEMBER.ACT.SUPPORT” Campaign.
+CAMPAIGN: Join the“Lost talents.”
+Campaign.
 During the new Decade of Action for Road Safety (2021-2030) the World Day will have the important role of helping to achieve the 50% road casualty reduction target.
-If you would like to receive customizable versions of any of the advocacy materials linked to the Global Plan, please contact unrsc@who.int.
+If you would like to receive customizable versions of any of the advocacy materials or the campaign assets linked to the Global Plan, please contact unrsc@who.int.
 Get the communication materials!

 HOW TO GET INVOLVED!